UNINETTSigma2/documentation/nird_archive/metadata.md

 ### Themes

 For keywords from controlled vocabularies.
-Using well defined keywords help users to search and find the data.
+Using well-defined keywords help users to search and find the data.
 The added value of using a controlled vocabulary is that each term has a specific and unique definition that a user can find and read on the web. **At least one keyword from at least one of the controlled vocabularies is mandatory**.
 The Archive is currently hosting a limited number of controlled vocabularies:

 #### Climate and Forecast (CF) standard names